salexommer/FilmEngine/README.md

 ### Transformation

-Process the CSV file and apply transformations using Spark.
+Once the file is ready, the CSV file is processed and transformations are applied using Spark.
-This happens in a few key steps
-1. Building a DataFrame from the CSV

 ```
 Expected output: